kalaitzi-gif/DSCI510FinalProject/README.md

 6.)
 Generate a Pearson correlation between a Caucasus country's risk score and its current GDP per capita.
 This involves selecting the relevant columns, listed below:

 - Country
-- risk_in_2024_mean (generated from step c above)
+- risk_in_2024_mean (generated from Step C above)
 - GDP per capita (constant 2015 US$)_mean

 7.)
 Save these correlations to a CSV file

 **Correlations Procedure**

+This data analysis step is performed to properly set up a horizontal bar chart showing which WB Indicators are most strongly correlated with a country's risk of experiencing ongoing mass killing in 2024-2025 (as shown in Step 4 of this project, "Data Visualization," in 'visualize results.py').

 8.)
 Generate a Pearson correlation between 'risk_in_2024_mean' and all other DEWP risk factors and WB Indicators.
 This involves selecting the averages ("..._mean" variables)of all DEWP risk factors and WB indicators, listed below:

-- risk_in_2024_mean → average of "country's Estimated Risk for 'onset of intrastate mass killing in 2024-25'"
+- risk_in_2024_mean → Average of "country's Estimated Risk for 'onset of intrastate mass killing in 2024-25'"

-- freediscussion_mean → average of "Citizens' ability to openly discuss political issues"
+- freediscussion_mean → Average of "Citizens' ability to openly discuss political issues"

-- efindex_mean → average of variable representing percentage of "Ethnic Heterogeneity"
+- efindex_mean → Average of variable representing percentage of "Ethnic Heterogeneity"

-- religiousfreedom_mean → average of variable showing whether or not there is "Freedom of Religion"
+- religiousfreedom_mean → Average of variable showing whether or not there is "Freedom of Religion"

-- discrimpop_mean → variable representing "Portion of Population Coded as Being Discriminated Against (%)"
+- discrimpop_mean → Average variable representing "Portion of Population Coded as Being Discriminated Against (%)"

-- GDP growth (annual %)_mean → average of WB 'GDP Growth' indicator
+- GDP growth (annual %)_mean → Average of WB 'GDP Growth' indicator

-- GDP per capita (constant 2015 US$)_mean → average of WB 'GDP per capita (constant 2015 US$)' indicator
+- GDP per capita (constant 2015 US$)_mean → Average of WB 'GDP per capita (constant 2015 US$)' indicator

-- Population growth (annual %)_mean → average of 'Population growth (annual %)'
+- Population growth (annual %)_mean → Average of 'Population growth (annual %)'

-- Population, total_mean → average of 'Population, total' indicator
+- Population, total_mean → Average of 'Population, total' indicator

-- Urban population (% of total population)_mean → average of 'Urban Population (%)' indicator
+- Urban population (% of total population)_mean → Average of 'Urban Population (%)' indicator

 This procedure generates correlations across the Caucasus region, showing how strongly, positively, weakly, or negatively each DEWP risk factor and WB indicator is associated with a country's risk for experiencing ongoing mass killing.
 Generating these descriptive statistics, per-country averages, and Pearson correlations across the DEWP risk factors and AB indicators is necessary for completing Step 4 of this project (Data Visualization, "visualize_results.py").